⚽ 2026 FIFA World Cup

 📋 The 12 Groups

 Host nations are highlighted.
-Groups confirmed after the December 2025 draw in Washington D.C. and March 2026 playoffs.
+Groups confirmed after the December 5, 2025 draw in Washington D.C. and the March 31, 2026 inter-confederation playoffs.

 A Mexico · South Africa · South Korea · Czechia